Azure/Azure-Sentinel/Solutions/Armorblox/Playbooks/README.md

 ## Post-deployment

 ### Configure connections
 Once this Playbooks template is deployed, you will need to go into the Logic App, edit it and click on each of the steps that require an authenticated connection to your tenant and complete the connection process.
 These steps will have an exclamation mark showing that the connection needs to be completed.
-Make sure to also open the "For each" step which also contains a step that requires an authenticated connection.
+Make sure to also open the "For each" step which also contains a step that requires an authenticated connection.<br>
 Note:  Emails sent with this playbook will be from the user that creates the connection.

 ### Attach the playbook